 Upon meeting Amy Hogan, one thing becomes apparent very quickly, she is a force of nature to be reckoned with.

-In her 29 years, Amy has held more roles than some do in a lifetime, including conducting seminars, advising government policy, volunteering for Mobility Assistance Dogs Trust, public speaking, guest lecturing and working in prisons advising on disability.
+In her 29 years, Amy has held more roles than some do in a lifetime, including conducting seminars, advising government policy, volunteering for the Mobility Assistance Dogs Trust, public speaking, guest lecturing and advising on disability in prisons.
 Currently, Amy works as a researcher and a writer for the Cerebral Palsy Society of New Zealand and is completing her Postgraduate Diploma in Psychology.
 Just rattling off the list of Amy’s accomplishments is enough to leave one breathless.

 Her most recent piece of research involves looking into the lived experiences of adults with disability; a topic Amy has first-hand insight into.

 A vibrant, stylish young woman, Amy has cerebral palsy.
 She receives Individualised Funding through Manawanui to support her in managing her disability support services in a way that suits her.
 Amy credits this unique funding system for enabling her to keep up with her busy schedule.
 “I have a primary caregiver that comes over on weekdays and helps me get dressed, prepares my meals for the day and helps me with all kinds of essential basics.
 Even when I have three or four meetings in a day, I know I can have my lunch prepared and I can have all my notes prepared.
 It takes away a lot of the stress that comes with being disabled,” she adds.